kderoodt/viscon-assignment/README.md

 The package is self‑contained and reproducible in ≤ 10 minutes on a fresh ROS 2 Jazzy install.

+The repository also contains a 'training' folder.
+This folder contains files and data for training the U-NET ONNX model.
+> A trained ONNX model is provided in 'rail_detector/models'.
+So, no training is needed!

 ---

 ## Table of Contents